 Regulations to Know When Chartering Private Helicopters

-The difference between helicopter flights versus private jets and commercial flights is that helicopter transport does, unfortunately, have a much higher accident rate than any fixed-wing aircraft.
+The bracing need-to-know about helicopter flights versus private jets and commercial flights is that helicopter transport does, unfortunately, have a much higher accident rate than any fixed-wing aircraft.
 According to the FAA, this is likely because of “the helicopter’s unique capabilities to fly and land in more diverse situations than fixed-wing aircraft and pilot attempts to fly the helicopter beyond the limits of his or her abilities or beyond the capabilities of the helicopter.”